GoogleCloudPlatform/podcast/site/content/post/episode-180-firebase-with-jen-person/index.md

 MARK MIRCHANDANI: People have been working on it.

 MARK MANDEL: Yeah, yeah.
 They've been up to some things.
 So yeah, that's a really cool conversation.
-And then after that, I get to ask you a tough question, which is how do I save money on my Google Cloud Platform resources.
+And then after that, I get to ask you a tough question, which is how do I save money on my Google Cloud resources.

 MARK MIRCHANDANI: Super important.
 I know everybody-- well, everybody wants state money.